Names and Attributes

 Excerpt: he Juárez Cartel is responsible for smuggling tons of narcotics from Mexico into the United States

-throughout its long and turbulent history, and the group’s intense rivalry with the Sinaloa Cartel helped
+throughout its long and turbulent history, and the group’s intense rivalry with the Sinaloa Cartel helped turn

-and most powerful criminal organizations in Mexico.
+most powerful criminal organizations in Mexico.
 Since its beginnings, the cartel has focused on drug

-trafficking, but has expanded into other criminal activities such as human trafficking, kidnapping, local
+trafficking, but has expanded into other criminal activities such as human trafficking, kidnapping, local drug

-Juárez Cartel is also known as the Vicente Carrillo Fuentes Organization (VCFO), after its leader.
+Cartel is also known as the Vicente Carrillo Fuentes Organization (VCFO), after its leader.

 Comment: although Insight Crime suggests the Zetas are in decline, we need to learn from some of their elite

-armed forces background and other approaches and strategies in terms of looking for signs that other cartels
+armed forces background and other approaches and strategies in terms of looking for signs that other cartels are

-influence along Zeta lines even if the main thrust of the organization if largely over.
+Zeta lines even if the main thrust of the organization if largely over.

 Excerpt: For Zetas, Guatemala is the New Mexico.
-Just as in Mexico they have taken over a large portion of
+Just as in Mexico they have taken over a large portion of territory,

-the DEA’s Mexico office.
+Mexico office.
 Every year, they move 250 to 300 tons of cocaine along those routes.

 Insight Crime: Zetas

-Excerpt: Beginning as a group of deserters from an elite unit of the armed forces at the service of the Gulf
+Excerpt: Beginning as a group of deserters from an elite unit of the armed forces at the service of the Gulf Cartel,

-and the loss of leaders started the organization’s decline.
+loss of leaders started the organization’s decline.

 The Zetas started out as an enforcer gang for the Gulf Cartel predominantly made up of former soldiers with